Geralt-Targaryen/Geralt-Targaryen.github.io/projects/Tensor.md

   - Parallel Computation
   - CUDA
   - Computer Vision
-summary: "In this project I implemented a ResNet from scratch using CUDA.
+summary: "In this project I assembled a ResNet from scratch using CUDA.
 Particularly, I used Tensor Cores (proposed in Volta architecture) to implement convolution (by im2col) and linear layers.
 Forward pass only, no gradients!"
 ---

 lalala.